-While countries are still developing the 5th-generation fighter jets, the most advanced so far, manufacturers around the world are already outlining the future of combat aircraft.
-Let's take a look at the most promising ones to try and decipher what could be the 6th generation fighter jets.
+While some countries are still developing 5th generation fighter jets, the most advanced to date, manufacturers around the world are already outlining the future of air combat.
+Let’s take a look at the most promising ones to try and decipher what the 6th generation fighter jets could look like.

 Active and passive stealth capabilities for very low observability

 Data fusion to provide the pilot with relevant information